ozkriff/awesome-quads/README.md

 - [Fearless-NES](https://github.com/TomasKralCZ/Fearless-NES) - a NES emulator.
 - [FDG](https://github.com/grantshandy/fdg) - a Force Directed Graph framework with a macroqad-based visualizator.
 - [Fish flocking simulation](https://github.com/eckyputrady/fish-flocking-simulation) - a 2D fish flocking simulation.
+- [adambiltcliffe/macroquad-jfa](https://github.com/adambiltcliffe/macroquad-jfa) - a PoC demonstration of using the jump flood algorithm to generate outlines around shapes on the GPU using only macroquad.

 ## Docs